 The microphones of these buds are about the worst aspect of these, otherwise great, buds.
 When trying to place a call, oftentimes, you’d find yourself repeating yourself over and over again.
 This gets worse if you’re outdoors in a place that’s even slightly windy.
 As for voice commands though, the microphone of these buds seems to permit such.
 Using your Google Assistant is surprising stress-free especially in comparison to placing a call.

-Are you still wondering if these are the best noise cancelling earbuds under $50?
+Are you still wondering if these are the best noise-canceling earbuds under 50$?
 Nah…

 Now, on to the connectivity…

-The cable of the earbuds measure at 1.35 meters, while the headphone jack is your standard 3.5 millimeters, gold-plated guy.
+The cable of the earbuds measures at 1.35 meters, while the headphone jack is your standard 3.5 millimeters, gold-plated guy.

 The bad… Again…